 A gallbladder cleanse is a popular alternative remedy for gallstones.
 But does it work?

 The size of gallbladder polyps can be a useful predictor of whether they're cancerous.

-It's unlikely you would get genital herpes or a similar infection from a toilet seat.
+It is nearly impossible to get genital herpes from a toilet seat.

 Glucosamine manufacturers claim their products slow or stop cartilage damage in osteoarthritis.